sharetribe/sharetribe/README.md

 1. Add your database configuration details to `config/database.yml`.
 You will probably only need to fill in the password for the database(s).

-1. Create a config.yml file by copying the example configutions file:
+1. Create a config.yml file by copying the example configution file:

   ```bash
   cp config/config.example.yml config/config.yml